influxdata/docs-v2/content/influxdb/cloud-iox/order-by.md

 weight: 230
 ---

-The ORDER BY clause orders results by the referenced expression.
-The result order is ASC **by default**.
+The `ORDER BY` clause orders results by specified columns and order.
+Sort data based on fields, tags, and timestamps.
+The following orders are supported:

+- `ASC`: ascending _(default)_
+- `DESC`: descending

 - [Syntax](#syntax)
 - [Examples](#examples)